-Go to a Four-Year School with a Detroit Promise Scholarship
+Go to a Four-Year College on the Detroit Promise Scholarship

 Qualifying for the 4-year Detroit Promise Scholarship is slightly trickier than qualifying for 2-year funding.
 That being said, it’s worth striving for—Students who qualify for the Detroit Promise to 4-year Michigan schools are guaranteed 4 years of tuition-free access to partner Michigan colleges as you work towards a degree!!
 Here’s how the 4-year Promise works, how to remain eligible once you have it, and what it pays for!